Nupe people: Traditions, art and culture

 Their art is often abstract.
 They are well known for their wooden stools with patterns carved onto the surface.

 The Nupe were described in detail by the ethnographer Siegfried Nadel, whose book, Black Byzantium, remains an anthropological classic.

 Examples of Nupe art

-Music and Entertainment Industry
+Music and entertainment industry

 Nupe traditional music is sung by the Ningba, or musician(s), while the Enyanicizhi beats the drum.
-Legendary Nupe singers of memory include people like Hajiya Fatima Lolo Alhaji Nda'asabe, Hajiya Nnadzwa, Hauwa Kulu, Baba-Mini, Ahmed Shata and Ndako Kutigi.
+Legendary Nupe singers of memory include Hajiya Fatima Lolo Alhaji Nda'asabe, Hajiya Nnadzwa, Hauwa Kulu, Baba-Mini, Ahmed Shata and Ndako Kutigi.